-Planning on stocking up on spices on your trip to Tel Aviv?
+Planning to stock up on spices on your trip to Tel Aviv?
 Packing talcum for your tot?
 Then, you might have to check your bag, thanks to a new TSA rule.

 Starting June 30, travelers flying into the U.S. will have to pack powdered substances in containers smaller than 12 ounces in carry-on luggage.
 Powders in carry-ons are also subject to additional screenings by the TSA.
 If TSA officers can’t identify the powder, it may be discarded or placed into checked luggage.
 To reduce the risk of having items tossed, the TSA encourages passengers to put powdered substances of more than 12 ounces into checked bags -- just as you would with liquids over three ounces.